Fitness Model Kelsey Wells Flaunts Incredible Physique In Skintight Workout Gear

 Fans seemed to love the post as it soon racked up more than 17,000 likes.

-The personal trainer has a tendency to post fitness related content on social media.
+The personal trainer has a tendency to share fitness-related content on social media.
 Earlier this month, she uploaded a workout video, in which she did squats, push-ups, and mountain climbers while wearing a black sports bra and shorts.
 That post has been liked over 16,000 times since it was shared.